Return to A Series of Unfortunate Recipes homepage.

 If you have seven jolly friends to do all the work while you sleep, perhaps they will do the dishes afterwards.
 But I don't know where you might find a glass coffin in that area.

-A delightful recipe never served at Lucky Smells Lumbermill, in which ground beef, green chiles, ground cumin, Mexican oregano, tomatoes, cheese and elbow macaroni are mixed together in just the right proportions, then covered with melted cheese and crispy bread crumbs and topped with scallions and cilantro.
+A delightful recipe never served at Lucky Smells Lumbermill, containing ground beef, green chiles, ground cumin, Mexican oregano, tomatoes, cheese and elbow macaroni, mixed together in just the right proportions, then covered with melted cheese and crispy bread crumbs and topped with scallions and cilantro.

 You can't judge a website by its cover, but you can judge a book by its cover, and judging by the cover of this book, you should read something else: